 - Nuts & Trail Mix: Let’s face it: trail mix is just nuts with candy.
-No judgement.
+No judgment.
 We love it.

 - Dried Fruit: A lot of dried fruit has a TON of sugar added, so be sure to look for dried fruit that isn’t covered in extra sugar, like apple rings!
 Because like … if you’re gonna eat that much sugar anyway, just go for the churro.